ishita1983/LSTM_Electricity_Load_Forecast/README.md

 This notebook explores the prediction of electrical load for 7 days into the future using historical data of Texas and predicted weather for the 7 days.
 A multi-layer LSTM model is trained for forecasting hourly electricity usage.

-This work is submitted as an entry to the WiDS Texas Datathon 2021.
  The input data to the model is stored in a git repo and updated every day.
 In the current state of the notebook, the forecasting is for June 13 to June 20,2021.

 ### Explore data